second-state/microservice-rust-mysql/README.md

 docker compose up
 ```

 This will build the Rust source code, run the Wasm server, and startup a MySQL backing database.
+It also starts a very basic web interface (available at http://localhost:8090).
 See the [Dockerfile](Dockerfile) and [docker-compose.yml](docker-compose.yml) files.
 You can jump directly to the [CRUD tests](#crud-tests) section to interact with the web service.

 However, if you want to build and run the microservice app step by step on your own system.
 Follow the detailed instructions below.